Willie Nelson, left, circa 90s with Tony Martell

 Chinese cuisine after that.
 What a thrilling place and time to be then.
 Rollye, I love what you

 and Claude are doing with VOX JOX.
-Also, thanks for the link to my blog etc. over in the left
+Also, thanks for the

 hand column.
 I never miss a Monday!”